puganinithepug/AI-Powered_Decision-Making/README.md

 - All agent versions developed by the team consistently outperformed both random agent and Greedy Corners agent (default agents).
 - All versions used heuristics which included the heuristics of the Greedy Corners agent, with additional specifications for improved performance.
-- The primary focus during development was not on outperforming default agents, but rather on improving the efficiency of execution, ie minimzing the turn out time per decision (keeping it consistently under 2 seconds).
+- The primary focus during development was not on outperforming default agents, but rather on improving the efficiency of execution, ie minimizing the turn out time per decision (keeping it consistently under 2 seconds).

 The best performing agent implemented a hybrid approach, combining Minimax optimized with alpha-beta pruning, iterative deepening, and a transposition table using Zobrist hashing - the key component for consistently timely decisions.